Kewal-BT-R/DSB_Final_Project/README.md

 You can download it here:
 [London Housing Dataset – Kaggle](https://www.kaggle.com/datasets)

-Make sure to place it in the project root directory as:
+Please make sure to place it in the project root directory as:
 `kaggle_london_house_price_data.csv`